 Journal it! tries to be a diary, planner, and habit tracker in one, and mostly pulls it off.
 We liked bundling a daily entry next to a mood log and a small to do list without juggling apps.
 It fits planners who think of journaling as part of organizing life.
 It is free with generous features, and a Pro membership adds cloud backup, themes, and password locking.

 Penzu keeps things refreshingly simple, a private online diary that feels like writing on real paper.
 We appreciated that entries lock behind a password and stay personal by default.
 It suits writers who just want a quiet, distraction free space to think.
-The free version handles daily journaling nicely, and a paid tier layers on military grade encryption and custom themes for the page.
+The free version handles daily journaling nicely, and a paid tier layers on strong encryption and custom themes for the page.

 Grid Diary breaks the blank page into a grid of small questions, so instead of staring at nothing you just answer a few boxes.
 We found it perfect for busy evenings when writing a paragraph felt like too much.
 It works for anyone who freezes up at open ended journaling.
 It is free to use, with a subscription that unlocks unlimited custom templates and full export.